LightslicerGP/LightslicerGPBotV3/commands/general/bump-channel-set.md

 ---
-description: Set the channel for the Bump reminder
+description: Set the channel for the bump reminder
 ---

 # #bump channel set